Mshanets: Carol about Saint Sophia in Kyiv

 Furthermore, Ivan Franko suggests that this passage from the book served as inspiration for the authors of the carol, as the book "Klyuch Razumeniya" was widely known among priests in the Carpathian Mountains.
 In 2023, as part of the "BoykoTravel" project, the existence of this book in the village of Velyka Volosianka, which is nearby and also belongs to the Strilky hromada, was proven.
-On August 15, 1668, a resident of this village, Stas Vasylkovych, and his wife Ohafiia donated the book "Klyuch Razumeniya" by Ioannikiy Galyatovskiy to the church.
+On August 15, 1668, a resident of this village, Stas Vasylkovych, and his wife Ohafiia donated the book "Klyuch Razumeniya" by Galiatovsky to the church.
 This book was published in Lviv at the printing house of Mykhailo Slyozka in 1665, as indicated by the inscription in the book's foreword.

 Ivan Franko also analyzes this carol in his research "Carpathian-Rus' Literature of the 17th-18th Centuries," examines it in his unfinished work "History of Ukrainian Literature," and dedicates a separate chapter to it ("Carol about St. Sophia in Kyiv") in his famous "Studies on Ukrainian Folk Songs," where he summarizes his research on this work.

 In 2022, Vadim Shevchuk, a member of the Kyiv Kobzar Guild and a bandurist, performed this carol in St. Sophia's Cathedral in Kyiv for the first time in centuries.
 However, not knowing the original melody, he composed his own.

 On November 9, 2023, a film crew from the TV channel "1+1" arrived in Mshanets and Halivka to shoot a detective story about the Mshanets carol.
 On December 24, on the eve of the First Holy Evening in Ukraine according to the new style, the story about the detective history of this carol became central in the evening edition of "TSN" (Television News Service).
 The carol was performed live on Sophia Square in Kyiv by Tina Karol.
 This sparked a new stage of scholarly research.

 Today, this carol is officially recognized as the oldest in Ukraine, being over 400 years old.